willdsl/ofxBoost/README.md

 ofxBoost
 ========

-Compiled Boost libs and headers for OSX and Windows (based on version 1.46 and compiled with GCC 4.6+).
-To use just link against the libs you require - there is no need to add all the header files to your project usually (just point your compiler at the correct header search paths).
-I find it easiest to drag and drop the libs to my Xcode project on Mac, on Windows I add them to the lib include paths.
+ofxBoost is acollection of Compiled Boost libraries and headers for OSX and Windows based on version 1.46 and compiled with GCC 4.6+.
+For usage, link ofxBoost to the libraries you require.
+Instead of adding individual header files to your project, simply point your compiler to the correct header search paths.
+It is recommended to drag and drop the libraries to Xcode projects on Mac operatings systems, and to add them to the library include paths for Windows operating systems.